-Atrovent® (ipatroprium) is a quick-relief medication.
+Atrovent[®] (ipratropium) is a quick-relief medication.
 Atrovent opens the airways by blocking reflexes through nerves that control the smooth muscle around the airways.
-It is sloweracting than the short-acting beta-agonists and can take 15-20 minutes to show a significant effect.
-Atrovent® may be useful following an inhaled beta-agonist to achieve a longer-lasting effect, especially during an asthma episode.
-Atrovent® is available in inhaled forms.
+Atrovent[®] is available in inhaled forms.

-Combivent® is a combination medication.
-Albuterol and Atrovent® are the medications combined in Combivent®.
-DuoNeb® is a combination solution for the nebulizer.
+Combivent[®] is a combination medication.
+Albuterol and ipratropium are the medications combined in Combivent[®].
+DuoNeb[®] is a combination solution for the nebulizer.